alite13/NLP-Disaster-Tweets-Classification/README.md

 This is the repository for the source code of the disaster tweets classification using NLP project found on https://www.kaggle.com/competitions/nlp-getting-started/
 My Jupyter Notebook on Kaggle is available here https://www.kaggle.com/code/alinaageichik/eda-bert-roberta-xlmroberta-and-ensembles

 This project is implemented using Python 3.8.5, CUDA 11.6.
+Prerequisites can be found here: https://github.com/alite13/NLP-Disaster-Tweets-Classification/tree/main/BERT%2C%20RoBERTa%2C%20XLMRoBERTa%2C%20Ensembles#readme

 ## Results:
 | Model | Loss Function | Optimizer | Epochs | Accuracy |